 The default location for ATLAS.ti project files is on the C drive.
-As it is not possible for all users to work on the C drive, either because there are institutional restrictions, tor the C drive is already full and there is not sufficient space, there is the possibility to create a user-defined location where all of your ATLAS.ti data is stored.
+If it is not possible for all users to work on the C drive, either because of institutional restrictions or the C drive is already full and there is not enough space, there is an option to create a custom location where your ATLAS.ti-data are saved.
 Important to know

 - Each user works within her or his own ATLAS.ti library. - Each user can define where the ATLAS.ti library should be located.
-This location can be on the C: drive or on any other drive on your computer, on a server, or an external drive. - It is not possible to use a cloud sharing service like Dropbox because the specific way in which such systems work can jeopardize the integrity of the ATLAS.ti library. - It is possible to work with multiple libraries.
+This location can be on your computer, on a server, or an external drive. - It is not possible to use a cloud sharing service like Dropbox because the specific way in which such systems work can jeopardize the integrity of the ATLAS.ti library. - It is possible to work with multiple libraries.
 Theoretically, you could create a new empty library every time you start a new project.
 This, however, requires careful data management on your part as you need to keep track where all of these different libraries are located.